nathanrooy/p-area/README.md

 parea -stl file_*.stl  -x
 ```

 When simulating ground vehicles with non-rigid wheels, you will need to account for the tire deformation and subsequent ride height drop.
-This can be facilitated using the `-floor` flag followed by a floor height float value.
-Note that floor height is in reference to the vertical axis of the specified projection plane.
+This can be accounted for by using the `-floor` flag followed by a floor height value.
+Note that floor height is in reference to the vertical axis of the specified projection plane and maintains the same units as the STL file.
+As an example:

 ```
 parea -stl file_*.stl  -x -floor 0.0125
 ```
-Since the projection vector is `x`, our projection plane is therefore `yz` yielding a projected area based off all geometry above z=0.0125.
+Since the projection vector is `x`, our projection plane is therefore `yz` yielding a projected area based off all geometry <b>above</b> z=0.0125.

 ### Options
 vectors: `-x`, `-y`, `-z`